AmenoAmena/arduinoProject/readme.md

-An arduino storage management project made with django login and logout and have all CRUD operations with user authentication login and logout it is hosted on pythonanywhere at https://amenoamena.pythonanywhere.com/
+An arduino storage management project made with django login and logout and have all CRUD operations with user authentication login and logout